St. Anthony’s Monastery

 • Bring a camera to capture the breathtaking views and architectural details.

-• Engage with the local monks and learn more about their daily lives and spiritual practices.
+• Engage with the local monks to learn about their daily lives and spiritual practices.

 Posted by